Minimalist Style: The 10-Item Capsule Wardrobe That Makes Life More Simple

 I emptied my whole closet and started from scratch (it’s easier to decide what to keep than what to toss).
 My goal was to develop a 10-item capsule wardrobe: in other words, a core set of essentials to get me through my daily activities in every season.

-The result is pictured below, and consists of the following pieces: burgundy sleeveless top, plum ¾-sleeve top, slate blue long-sleeve top, black cardigan, black dress, black skirt, black pants, black coat, black handbag and black ballet flats.
+The result is pictured below, and consists of the following pieces: burgundy sleeveless top, plum ¾-sleeve top, a slate blue long-sleeve top, black cardigan, black dress, black skirt, black pants, black coat, black handbag, and black ballet flats.

 Here’s a brief overview of the techniques I used to build my capsule wardrobe — and how you, too, can look fabulous with less: